Moisés Silva: Life

 He was born in Havana, Cuba, and has lived in the US since 1960.

 Education

 Silva holds degrees from Bob Jones University (BA, 1966), Westminster Theological Seminary (BD, 1969; ThM, 1971), and the University of Manchester (PhD, 1972).
 At Manchester he studied under New Testament and Biblical Studies luminaries, F. F. Bruce and James Barr.
 The latter's The Semantics of Biblical Language (1961) was a strong influence on Silva's Biblical Words and Their Meaning (1983, 2nd ed.
 1994), which challenged many common linguistic fallacies in biblical interpretation.

 Academic work

 He has taught biblical studies at Westmont College (1972–1981), Westminster Theological Seminary (1981–1996), and Gordon-Conwell Theological Seminary (1996–2000), where he was the Mary French Rockefeller Distinguished Professor of New Testament until his retirement.
-A past president of the Evangelical Theological Society (1997), Silva for many years had been an ordained minister of the Orthodox Presbyterian Church.
+He is a past president of the Evangelical Theological Society (1997).

+For many years he had been an ordained minister of the Orthodox Presbyterian Church.